 ORGANIZATION to Exhibit at 24th Annual Energy, Utility & Environment Conference

-EUEC Virtual Exhibition and Speaker Series Being Held June 15-17, August 17-19 and October 26-28
+EUEC Virtual Exhibition & Conference Held Quarterly on June 15-17, August 17-19 and October 26-28, 2021

 SAN DIEGO, DATE — INSERT ORGANIZATION NAME will exhibit at the 24th Annual Energy, Utility & Environment Conference (EUEC) and Exhibition.
-It will exhibit online at booth #XXXX.
-The EUEC Online Exhibition and Virtual Speaker Series is being held June 15-17, August 17-19 and October 26-28, 2021.
+The EUEC Virtual Exhibition and Virtual Speaker Series is being held Quarterly on June 15-17, August 17-19 and October 26-28, 2021.

-“We are pleased to welcome INSERT ORGANIZATION NAME to the EUEC virtual exhibit hall where visitors will gain the benefit of their energy industry products, services and expertise,” said Dr. Prabhu Dayal, Chairman, EUEC.
-“EUEC features exhibits and speakers from companies who are leading the charge in alternative energy.”
+“Delegates will be able to visit INSERT ORGANIZATION NAME virtual exhibit booth, meet and network with their experts in a board room and gain the benefit of their products, services and expertise,” said Dr. Prabhu Dayal, Chairman, EUEC.
+“EUEC features exhibits and speakers from companies providing solutions with current technologies to the utility and energy industry.”

 “QUOTE,” from speaker, title, company.